 Throughout the hiring process, we keep candidates well-informed of what to expect next.
-And if you are the one hiring, please know that you can ask your direct manager for help if you need help to write a job description.
-And further to this, please work directly with your manager when considering salary ranges and planning offers to candidates.
+And if you are the one hiring, please know that you can ask your direct manager for help if you need help writing a job description.
+Furthermore, please work directly with your manager when considering salary ranges and planning offers to candidates.

 If you want employees to refer great candidates to your company, consider offering an incentive policy.
 Note: if you don't have strong cash flow, you'll want to use more affordable incentives or simply a non-monetary bonus or gift that you can give to employees.

 We encourage employees to refer known candidates for our open roles.
 We offer incentives for successful referrals [e.g. $1000 for a successful hire after 3 months of probation] or [a gift card to Starbucks].
 So if you know someone who would be a good fit, please refer them.